-- 5.1 All PTSC funds which are not required for immediate cash expenditures shall be invested in income producing investments or accounts, in conformance with the provisions and restrictions of this investment policy as defined in Section 5.1A of this investment policy (Attached) and as specifically authorized by the California Government Code, (Sections 53600, et seg.). - 5.2 In order to reduce overall portfolio risk, investments shall be diversified among types of investments, maturities of those investments, issuers and depository institutions.
+- 5.1 All PTSC funds which are not required for immediate cash expenditures shall be invested in income producing investments or accounts, in conformance with the provisions and restrictions of this investment policy as defined in Section 5.1A of this investment policy (Attached) and as specifically authorized by the California Government Code, (Sections 53600, et seq.). - 5.2 In order to reduce overall portfolio risk, investments shall be diversified among security type, maturity, issuer and depository institutions.
 See Section 5.1A for specific concentration limits by type of investment.
 The following issue concentration limits shall apply: - A. No more than 15% of the portfolio may be invested in any one Federal Agency or government-sponsored issue.

 - B. The obligations of a single corporation or depository institution shall not exceed 10% of the funds subject to this policy.
-In calculating this concentration limit, commercial paper, bankers acceptances, medium term notes, asset-backed securities, and negotiable certificates of deposit shall be included; deposits collateralized per Section 7.3 of this policy are excluded from this calculation. - 5.3 Maturities of individual investments shall be diversified to meet the following objectives: - A. Investment maturities will be first and foremost determined by the PTSC's anticipated cash flow requirements.
-No investment instrument shall be purchased which has an effective maturity of more than five years from the date of purchase, unless the instrument is specifically approved by the Board or is approved by the Board as part of an investment program and such approval must be granted no less than three months prior to the investment. - B. The average duration of the externally managed funds subject to this policy shall not exceed 150% of the benchmark duration.
-The weighted average duration of the internal portfolios shall not exceed three (3) years. - 5.4 This Investment Policy specifically prohibits the investment of any funds subject to this policy in the following securities: - A. Derivative securities, defined as any security that derives its value from an underlying instrument, index, or formula, are prohibited.
+In calculating this concentration limit, commercial paper, bankers' acceptances, medium term notes, asset-backed securities, and negotiable certificates of deposit shall be included; deposits collateralized per Section 7.3 of this policy are excluded from this calculation. - 5.3 Maturities of individual investments shall be diversified to meet the following objectives: - A. Investment maturities will be first and foremost determined by the PTSC's anticipated cash flow requirements. - B. No investment instrument shall be purchased which has an effective maturity of more than five years from the date of purchase, unless the instrument is specifically approved by the Board or is approved by the Board as part of an investment program and such approval must be granted no less than three months prior to the investment. - C. The average duration of the externally managed funds subject to this policy shall not exceed 150% of the benchmark duration.
+The weighted average duration of the internal portfolios shall not exceed three (3) years. - 5.4 State and local government sponsored Investment Pools and money market mutual funds as authorized by this policy are subject to due diligence review prior to investing and on a continual basis as established in Section 5.1 A, #11 and #12. - 5.5 This Investment Policy specifically prohibits the investment of any funds subject to this policy in the following securities: - A. Derivative securities, defined as any security that derives its value from an underlying instrument, index, or formula, are prohibited.
 The derivative universe includes, but is not limited to, structured and range notes, securities that could result in zero interest accrual if held to maturity1, variable rate, floating rate or inverse floating rate investments, financial futures and options, and mortgage derived interest or principal only strips.
 Callable or putable securities with no other option features, securities with one interest rate step-up feature, and inflation-indexed securities meeting all other requirements of this Policy are excluded from this prohibition, as are fixed rate mortgage-backed securities and asset-backed securities. - B. Reverse repurchase agreements.